 This year a big focus for me is personal and professional development.
-I have already signed up to do an online 4-month personal development course that comes with mentorship.
+I have already signed up to do an online 4-month personal development course that comes with coaching.
 I can’t wait to start that soon.
 But I don’t need to wait for that to get started before making any changes.

 Back to egos and self-confidence.